tpitale/mail_room/README.md

 I would recommend having the `mail` gem bundled and parse the email using `Mail.read_from_string(request.body.read)`.

+## idle_timeout ##

+By default, the IDLE command will wait for 29 minutes (in order to keep the server connection happy).
+If you'd prefer not to wait that long, you can pass `imap_timeout` in seconds for your mailbox configuration.

 ## Search Command ##

 This setting allows configuration of the IMAP search command sent to the server.
 This still defaults 'UNSEEN'.
 You may find that 'NEW' works better for you.